m4mallu/gofilesbot/README.md

 # GoFilesBot 🗂

-A simple Telegram Bot for Movie & file serving Groups (Can be say "Filter Bot")
+A Telegram Filter bot (Especially for movie groups) differed with its mode of operation.

 ## 💠 Mode of Operation: